UK Growing Seasons: Your Complete Vegetable Planting Guide

 Summer (June – August): Succession Sowing & Harvesting

-By June, most of your main crops are in the ground and the focus shifts to succession sowing — planting small batches every 2–3 weeks for a continuous harvest.
+By June, most main crops are in the ground and the focus shifts to succession sowing — planting small batches every 2–3 weeks for a continuous harvest.
 Keep sowing lettuce, radishes, beetroot, spring onions, and chard.
 Plant out leeks and brassica transplants (winter cabbage, kale, Brussels sprouts) in July for autumn and winter harvests.
-This is also peak harvest time for courgettes, tomatoes, French beans, and early potatoes.
+This is also peak harvest time for courgettes, tomatoes, French beans, and early potatoes — pick courgettes when they hit 15cm, before they become marrows.
+A plant left unpicked for a week stops producing entirely.

 Autumn (September – November): Planting for Next Year

 Autumn is the most overlooked planting season, but experienced gardeners know it is crucial.
-Plant garlic cloves and overwintering onion sets in October for an early crop next summer.
-Sow overwintering broad beans and hardy pea varieties like ‘Douce Provence’ for a spring head start.
+Plant garlic cloves and overwintering onion sets in October for an early crop next summer — autumn-planted garlic produces noticeably bigger bulbs than spring-planted because the cold spell triggers clove formation.
+Sow overwintering broad beans and hardy pea varieties like 'Douce Provence' for a spring head start.
 Sow green manures (field beans, phacelia, crimson clover) on empty beds to fix nitrogen and protect the soil over winter.
 Harvest pumpkins, squash, maincrop potatoes, and onions for winter storage.

 Winter (December – February): Planning & Indoor Sowing